Number of Positions: 2

 - Adhere to and support all camp policies, procedures and guidelines as detailed in the Camp Resource Manual.

-- Perform any other duties as assigned by the Program Director.
+- Perform any other duties as assigned by the Camp Life Director or Camp Director.

 Physical Aspects of the Job